US citizen fighting for ISIS captured in Syria

 - This isn't the first US citizen fighting for ISIS to be detained by US allies in the region

-(CNN)The US-backed Syrian Democratic Forces have detained a US citizen who had been fighting with ISIS in Syria, a US military official told CNN Thursday.
+(CNN)The US military has detained a US citizen who had been fighting with ISIS in Syria, a Pentagon spokesman confirmed to CNN Thursday.

+"Syrian Democratic Forces turned over to US forces an American citizen who surrendered to the SDF on or around September 12," US Marine Corps Major Adrian Rankine-Galloway told CNN, referring to the US-backed Kurdish led group fighting ISIS in Syria.

+"The US citizen is being legally detained by Department of Defense personnel as a known enemy combatant," he added.

-The official added that it appeared that the American citizen surrendered to Kurdish elements of the Syrian Democratic Forces.
+A US military official had previously told CNN that an American citizen had appeared to have surrendered to Kurdish elements of the Syrian Democratic Forces.

-A spokesperson for the US-led coalition fighting ISIS would not confirm that a US citizen was in the custody of the SDF, referring questions to the US State Department.
+Earlier on Thursday a spokesperson for the US-led coalition fighting ISIS would not confirm that a US citizen was in the custody of the SDF, referring questions to the US State Department.

 "We have seen those same reports and the SDF as our partner has taken an oath to make sure that any fighters that they capture that they maintain them and bring them to the proper authorities.
 In this case the proper authorities would be the equivalent of the department of state in the country," Col. Ryan Dillon told reporters at the Pentagon via a video conference from Baghdad.